Thank you! Your submission has been received!

 Think twice

-Travellers who want a straightforward embarkation
+Travellers who want low-effort embarkation

 Think twice